Mesa, AZ 85213

 I. The State Law that Governs Wills and the Transfer of the Estate

 First, it is important to understand which state law applies.
-Generally, the state law that applies is the state where the decedent legally executed the will or, if there was no will, the state where the decedent was domiciled at the time of death.
+According to a will attorney, the state law that applies is the state where the decedent legally executed the will or, if there was no will, the state where the decedent was domiciled at the time of death.
 Accordingly, Arizona law applies when there is a valid will that was created in Arizona or when the decedent dies without a will while domiciled in Arizona.
 The term ‘decedent’ refers to the person who died.
 ‘Domicile’ is determined according to the location of the decedent’s residence, where the decedent paid taxes, received mail, where he/she was registered to vote, etc.

 II.
 The Administration of the Estate